 In any electronic setting, uncontrolled water and other liquids are a no-no because they can cause electrical short circuits and fire danger.
 Liquid-based cooling systems, chilled doors, and even computers submerged in cooling liquids are currently being used in certain data centers.
 Spot sensors or lengths of water leakage detecting rope are used to detect water leaks.

 Monitoring incoming current and preparing for a possible equipment shutdown are important parts of avoiding hazards.
-Even if an uninterruptible power source is used, electrical outages can cause the air conditioning to go down.
+Even if an uninterruptible power source (UPS) is used, electrical outages can cause the air conditioning to go down.
 Without temperature regulation, the entire room might quickly overheat.

 Another effective technique to monitor power supply and quality is to use voltage sensors.
 By monitoring line voltage, they may determine whether a brownout is occurring.
 Knowing how much electricity a piece of equipment consumes is crucial to increasing efficiency.